fiksn/dlc-intro/schnorr.md

 ### Signature

-Signature is the pair (R, s) that must be in a certain relation
+Signature is the pair (R, s) that must be in a certain relation (that depends on private key and the thing that you want to sign).

 We choose a random integer k and calculate